 There are so many ways to go to Kyoto from Osaka, and even if you decide on taking the train there are still loads of possibilities.
 We found the sight seeing pass from Keihan Electric Railway useful and affordable.
-Also, check out this article for more possibilities to go to Kyoto with the train.

 8. A day out at Universal Studios

 If you don’t think Dotonbori resembles a fun amusement park enough, then you can always go to a real one.
 Universal Studios is a popular destination and we can understand why.
 It looks like a lot of fun.
 It has eight sections: Hollywood, New York, San Francisco, Jurassic Park, Waterworld, Amity Village, Universal Wonderland and The Wizarding World of Harry Potter.